 EITI Association Code of Conduct

 The EITI Board adopted the Code of Conduct in March 2014.
+It is also part of the EITI Standard.

 This Code of Conduct applies to all EITI Board members, their alternates, Members of the EITI Association, secretariat staff (national and international), and members of multi-stakeholder groups.